 You can also hide your characters behind cover, crouch and use vehicles and various weapons (just like a real war!).
-It's an awesome mix of gameplay and it works so very, very well.
-Couple it with an interesting plot and decent voice acting and you've got a AAA title which is one of the best strategy RPG's ever made.
+It's an excellent mix of gameplay and it works so very, very well.
+Couple it with an interesting plot and decent voice acting and you've got a AAA title which is one of the best strategy RPG's this generation.

 9.5 out of 10.
 Buy it now, or at least try the downloadable demo off PlayStation network, which only shows a bit of the brilliance in the full game.
-Support awesome unique games and buy it, I want a sequel!
+Support unique games and buy this one so we can all enjoy a sequel.

 3 comments: